 Dimension reduction concerns finding appropriate reformulations of system descriptions in order to obtain lower-dimensional nonlinear modeling problems and we are investigating several approaches.
 A second type of dimension reduction is found in applications where a large number of signals are measured, such as fMRI (magnetic resonance imaging) experiments in medical applications.
 Here, the dimension of the measurement space has to be reduced.

 Regularization and links with machine learning

 Finite impulse response models and autoregressive models with extra inputs are very common and simple models of dynamical systems and can be written as linear regression models.
 It is advantageous to allow some regularization when solving the corresponding linear least squares estimation problems since this enables a much better variance/bias trade-off in the solution.
-This has close links with Bayesian modeling, so-called Gaussian regression in machine learning and Reproducing kernel Hilbert spaces techniques in statistics.
+This has close links with Bayesian modeling, so-called Gaussian process regression in machine learning and reproducing kernel Hilbert spaces techniques in statistics.
 A major challenge is to find the best ways to parameterize and tune the regularization matrix.